On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Proofs of the main results

-\textbf{Case 3: Different initial segments-different contact orders}\\ Assume that $2L_j<2L_k$ and $q_j$ differs from $q_k$ in at least one coefficient; recall that $q_j(0)=q_k(0)=0$ and $q_j'(0),q'_k(0)>0.$ Without loss of generality, assume that $q_j'(0)\neq q_k'(0)$ (if they are equal, we choose the next non-equal coefficients in the same, lowest possible degree and proceed similarly).
+\textbf{Case 3: Different initial segments-different contact orders}\\ Assume that $2L_j<2L_k$ and $q_j$ differs from $q_k$ in at least one coefficient; recall that $q_j(0)=q_k(0)=0$ and $q_j'(0),q'_k(0)>0.$ Without loss of generality, assume that $q_j'(0)\neq q_k'(0)$ (otherwise we can consider the lowest degree terms of $q_k$ and $q_j$ that do differ, and proceed similarly).
 Locally, we have